-Each provider must submit their own conference report; joint reports aren't allowed.
+Each provider must submit their own team conference report; joint reports aren't allowed for any provider.
 Each conference report must include:

 - The date, and

 - The participants and their titles, and

 - The length of the visit, and

 - The nature of the visit, and

 - All medical, vocational or return to work decisions made.